-- the rate of increase in labor costs, medical costs, and material costs that underlie insured risks; - development of risk associated with our expanding producer relationships and our growth in new states or states where we currently have small market share; and - impact of changes in laws or regulations.
+- the rate of increase in labor costs, medical costs, and material costs that underlie insured risks; - development of risk associated with our expanding producer relationships and our growth in new states or states where we currently have small market - impact of changes in laws or regulations.

 The estimation process for determining the liability for unpaid loss and settlement expense inherently results in adjustments each year for claims incurred (but not paid) in preceding years.
 Negative amounts reported for claims incurred related to prior years are a result of claims being settled for amounts less than originally estimated (favorable development).
 Positive amounts reported for claims incurred related to prior years are a result of claims being settled for amounts greater than originally estimated (unfavorable development).
-For the years ended December 31, 2021 and 2020, we experienced adverse development of \$732,000 and \$1,206,000, respectively.
+For the years ended December 31, 2022 and 2021, we experienced adverse development of \$5,099,000 and \$732,000, respectively.
+We increased our IBNR reserves by \$4,769,000 in 2022 to strengthen prior and current year accident year reserves with the goal of avoiding large swings in the future.

 Potential for variability in our reserves is evidenced by this development.
-As further illustration of reserve variability, we initially estimated unpaid loss and settlement expense net of reinsurance at the end of 2020 at \$48,556,000.
-As of December 31, 2021, that amount was re-estimated at \$49,288,000, which is \$732,000, or 1.5%, higher than the initial estimate.
+As further illustration of reserve variability, we initially estimated unpaid loss and settlement expense net of reinsurance at the end of 2021 at \$47,314,000.
+As of December 31, 2022, that amount was re-estimated at \$52,413,000, which is \$5,099,000, or 10.8%, higher than the initial estimate.

 As discussed earlier, the estimation of our reserves is based on several actuarial methods, each of which incorporates many quantitative assumptions.
 The judgment of the actuary plays an important role in selecting among various loss development factors and selecting the appropriate method, or combination of methods, to use for a given accident year.
 The ranges presented above represent the expected variability around the actuarially determined central estimate.
-The total range around our actuarially determined estimate varies from (11.3)% to 5.1%.
-As shown in the table below, since 2016 the variance in our originally estimated accident year loss reserves has ranged from (4.4)% deficient to 7.0% redundant as of December 31, 2021.
+The total range around our actuarially determined estimate varies from -11.1% to 6.3%.
+As shown in the table below, since 2017 the variance in our originally estimated accident year loss reserves has ranged from -8.3% deficient to 7.1% redundant as of December 31, 2022.